nishanths/zoom.js/README.md

 npm package: [https://www.npmjs.com/package/@nishanths/zoom.js][npm]

-## Branches and versions
+## Branches

-No API backwards compatibility guarantees even within the same major version.

 * **v4**: The default branch.
 It contains code for version 4, which is the current major version.
 * **master**: Frozen and no longer maintained.
 The final version on this branch is 3.1.0.

+No API backwards compatibility guarantees even within the same major version, so, if necessary, pin an exact version and upgrade manually.

 ## Demo